danswart/ryb-book/_book/175-business-arithmetic.md

 This is why troubles can multiply; but so can successes.

 Traditionally, companies are seen as just a conglomeration, consisting of many separate parts or elements.
-Each division, department, or individual adds their bit to the total (a+b+c+d=e) and the company profit is maximized as each part makes more and more profit.
+Each division, department, or individual adds their bit to the total (a + b + c + d = e) and the company profit is maximized as each part makes more and more profit.

 This 'conglomeration' perspective has a certain instinctive appeal.
-If you adopt it the natural thing to do is divide the work into functions, assign a taskmaster to each function, 'drive' the work of each function, and count up the profits (a+b+c+d=e).
+'Divide and Conquer' is the obvious solution.
+If you adopt it, the natural thing to do is divide the work into functions, assign a taskmaster to each function, 'drive' the work of each function, and count up the profits (a + b + c + d = e).

 <html>